Citytracking/toner/README.md

 http://citytracking.s3.amazonaws.com/toner/toner-naturalearth-1.1-epsg900913.zip

-This file contains the 13 NaturalEarth datasets that Toner uses as ESRI shapefiles projected using EPGS:900913 (sometimes known as "spherical mercator" which really just means "good for making map tiles").
+This file contains the 13 NaturalEarth datasets Toner uses as shapefiles projected using EPGS:900913 (sometimes known as "spherical mercator" which really just means "good for making map tiles").
+They also correct a known issue with the NaturalEarth shapefiles where polygons crossing the 180° meridian and start to behave badly.

 You will still need to use the 'shp2pgsql' program to import them in to your PostGIS database.

 If you want to install of all NaturalEarth from scratch there are a few things you should be aware of first.